fibercrypto/skycoin-wiki/BrainWallet.md

 This is a visual standard for representing 256 bit wallet seeds in a visual format that can be committed to memory.
 The format is designed to be easy to remember and has built in redundancy to allow for error correction.

 Draw a 3"x3" square.
-Sub divide the square into 4 quadrants.
+Sub divide the square into 4 quadrants (in blue ink).
+Each quadrant will contain a 3x3 or 4x4 grid of dots in black ink.

 ```
 ┌ ─ ─ ─ ┐ ─ ─ ─ ┐